wadedesir/time-tracking-dashboard/README.md

 - CSS custom properties: Helped to organize the colors and styles provided for this project
 - Lots of Flexbox
 - Mobile-first layout
 - [Angular](https://angular.io/) - Web Framework.
-First time usign this.
+First time using this.
 Tons of fun

 ### What I learned